dchenk/msgp/README.md

 //go:generate msgp
 ```

-The `msgp` command will generate serialization methods for all exported type declarations in the file.
+The `msgp` command will generate serialization and deserialization methods for all exported type declarations in the file.

 You can [read more about the code generation options here](https://github.com/dchenk/msgp/wiki/Using-the-Code-Generator).

 ### Use

-Field names can be set in much the same way as the `encoding/json` package.
+Field names can be set in much the same way as with the `encoding/json` package.
 For example:

 ```go
 type Person struct {